Energy efficiency advice

 Taking a shower costs less than a bath

-Fitting a hot water cylinder with an insulating jacket will save you some money.
+Fitting a hot water cylinder with an insulating jacket will save you £40 a year in heating costs and 110kg of carbon dioxide.
 It should be at least 80mm thick; if it isn’t, consider buying a new one.
-Upgrading from 25mm to 80mm thick, using a British Standard jacket, could save you around £70 a year.
+Upgrading from 25mm to 80mm thick, using a British Standard jacket, could save you around £40 a year.

 By investing in new windows, you can keep warmer and save energy.
-Installing A-rated double glazing in an entirely single-glazed, semi-detached gas-heated property could save you £195 per year and 330kg of carbon dioxide.
-If you install A++ rated double glazed windows to replace single glazing, the savings could be up to £235 per year and 405kg of carbon dioxide.
+Installing A-rated double glazing in an entirely single-glazed, semi-detached gas-heated property could save you £135 per year and 330kg of carbon dioxide.
+If you install A++ rated double-glazed windows to replace single glazing, the savings could be up to £150 per year and 405kg of carbon dioxide.

 A quarter of heat is lost through the roof in an uninsulated home.
 Installing the correct level of insulation for your loft, attic or flat roof can help reduce heat loss and lower your energy bills.